jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 ```

 Note the enclosing `()` and the immediate invocation.
 In this case we will get back an Object with no properties.
 But what you want to know is that it also contains a hidden array - `_members` - that cannot be accessed by local functions.

+But, but... aren't you the "[_Just Say No to Variables_](https://www.joshwulf.com/blog/2020/02/just-say-no-to-loops-and-variables/)" guy?
+What is that `let` statement doing there.

+Look, we can remove variables completely.
+But we don't have enough information about the eventual application to do that.
+So what I've done here is take a global variable, and put inside a closure where _it is invisible to the rest of the application_.

+All the complexity and bug surface area will be behind the singularity of the closure with an immutable API.

 ## Implementing `getMembers`